State AI Chatbot Laws 2026: Washington January 1, 2027 + Oregon January 1, 2027 — What Professional Services Firms Must Do

 Oregon's Private Right of Action: Why $1,000/Violation Changes the Risk Calculus

 Most AI compliance laws to date have used government enforcement only — a state AG can investigate and fine, but individual users cannot sue.
 Oregon SB 1546 breaks that pattern.
+However, this private right of action applies only to covered AI companion chatbots — not to standard professional services intake bots.
+Oregon SB 1546 is an AI companion law that explicitly excludes customer service, financial services, and business operations chatbots.
+Standard intake bots and scheduling assistants used by law, accounting, and consulting firms are likely not covered.

 - •Each interaction without proper disclosure is a separate violation